 Is there anywhere I shouldn’t travel in Peru right now?

-While there are still occasional protests in cities like Lima, Cusco, and Arequipa, the protesters are peaceful and they are not targeting tourists.
+While there are still occasional protests in cities like Lima, Cusco, and Arequipa, the protesters are planned, peaceful and they are not targeting tourists.

 We highly recommend traveling with a responsible and knowledgeable guide, in order to help you navigate potentially complicated situations.
 While the current situation demands a little more flexibility in planning, you will be safe if you choose to visit any of the above cities.